myaomeow/myaomeow.github.io/_pages/curriculum-vitae/research-experience.md

 	  <span class="card__infoicon">
 	    <i class="fa fa-info"></i>
 	  </span>
-	  <h2 class="card__title">MRI Image Reconstruction Team, <a href="https://hyperfine.io/" style="text-decoration: none;">Hyperfine</a></h2>
+	  <h2 class="card__title">MRI Sequence Development Team, <a href="https://hyperfine.io/" style="text-decoration: none;">Hyperfine</a></h2>
-	  <p class="card__description">In the summer of 2021, I will work as a software engineering intern in the MRI Image Reconstruction Group at Hyperfine, a portable MRI startup based in Guilford, CT.
-I'll be focusing on writing scripts to automate imaging of the knee, and also working on optimizing noise cancellation algorithms.
-I'm excited to be joining the team on the east coast and using technology and software development to engineer novel clinical techologies!</p>
+	  <p class="card__description">During the spring and summer of 2021, I worked as a software engineering intern in the MRI Image Reconstruction Group at Hyperfine, a startup based in Guilford, CT that builds low-field, portable MRI machines.
+I wrote scripts to visualize and analyze batches of imaging data, and optimized algorithms for both motion correction for DWI imaging and spike noise correction for FSE sequences.</p>
 	</div>
   </div>
 </div>